MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 ::: moniker-end

 > [!IMPORTANT]
-> Use caution when granting the ability to bypass policy, especially at the repo and project level.
+> Use caution when granting the ability to bypass policies, especially at the repo and project levels.
 Policies are a cornerstone of secure and compliant source code management.

 ::: moniker range=">= azure-devops-2019"